I offer creative solutions to repetitive problems and obstacles, providing individual and couples therapy.

 I am a faculty member of Parnell Institute that provides trainings, online seminars and resources. http://parnellemdr.com

-Please feel free to me if you have further questions.
+Please feel free to or email me if you have further questions.

 An Individualized Approach to Breast Cancer Therapy